Maria Fassi delivers career-best 62 to take early LPGA lead

 ”Honestly, I couldn’t have left myself a better putt for eagle, and it was good to just finish it with a good putt,” Fassi said.

-One player who won’t be at the CME Group Tour Championship is Linn Grant of Sweden, who won the Scandinavian Mixed, when the European tour and Ladies European Tour competed against each other.
-In a statement to Golfweek, Grant said she can’t travel to the U.S. because she is not vaccinated against COVID-19.
+One player who won’t be at the CME Group Tour Championship is Linn Grant of Sweden, who won the Scandinavian Mixed, when European tour and Ladies European Tour event competed against each other.
+In a statement to Golfweek, Grant says she can’t travel to the U.S. because she is not vaccinated against COVID-19.

 ”I understand some people want to know why I am not playing in the U.S. I respect that.
 The simple reason is that I am not vaccinated,” she said. ”Regarding why, I ask the same respect back.”